Azure/azure-iot-sdk-csharp/iothub/device/devdoc/architecture.md

 ## Abstract

 This document describes the internal architecture for the Azure IoT Hub Device SDK.
 Applications use `IotHubDeviceClient` and `IotHubModuleClient` which represent the two types of device identities.
-During object creation, a transport pipeline, following the _chain of responsibility_ pattern, is also created.
+During object creation, a transport pipeline is created.
 All but the last element of the pipeline will perform alterations of application requests.
 The last element, based on `TransportHandlerBase`, has the responsibility of converting IoT Hub request messages into the selected protocol and perform network I/O.

 ## Architecture diagram
 <!--arhitecture.puml-->